RealizingFutures/ML-Weight-Lifting-Tests/Machine_Learning_Weight_Lifting_Exercise.md

 Jared Endicott
 Sunday, November 22, 2015

-# Introduction
+## Introduction

 There are many wearable wireless devices on the market today which allow the user to measure various forms of physical activity.
 These devices are used to track the quantity of a particular exercise, such as steps taken or the amount of times a weight is lifted.
-What is no analyze as often is the quality of the execise, or how well it is performed.
+What is not analyze as often is the quality of the execise, how well it is performed.

-The goal of this execise is to analyze a set of data from 6 participants as they lift weights.
+The goal of this report is to analyze a set of data from 6 participants as they lift weights.
 The data is from accelerometers on the belt, forearm, arm, and dumbell of the participants.
 The participants were given instructions on lifting barbells correctly and incorrectly five different ways.
 These outcomes are tracked with the variable classe.
 The purpose of the project is to build a predictive model from a training data set, which can then be used to predict the outcomes on subsequent data sets.

-# Getting the Data
+## Getting, Cleaning and Preprocessing the Data

-The first thing to do is set the seed so that the analysis and model building can be reproduced.Next we load all of the various libraries we will be using.then we import the data frames for the training and testing sets.
+The first thing to do is set the seed so that the analysis and model building can be reproduced.Next we load all of the various libraries we will be using.
+Then we import the data frames for the training and testing sets.

 ```r